sunnyfloyd/master-notes/python/design-patterns.md

 - **Facade** is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

 - Use the Facade pattern when you need to have a limited but straightforward interface to a complex subsystem.

+#### Composite

+- **Composite** is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

+- Use the Composite pattern when you have to implement a tree-like object structure.
+The Composite pattern provides you with two basic element types that share a common interface: simple leaves and complex containers.
+A container can be composed of both leaves and other containers.
+This lets you construct a nested recursive object structure that resembles a tree.

+- Use the pattern when you want the client code to treat both simple and complex elements uniformly.
+All elements defined by the Composite pattern share a common interface.
+Using this interface, the client doesn’t have to worry about the concrete class of the objects it works with.